Paul Temple: Original radio serials

 The Paul Temple characters and formula were developed in a series of BBC Radio serials broadcast between 1938 and 1968, with various actors portraying the Temples.
 In the initial post-war period the detective was played by a succession of different actors: Barry Morse (1945), Howard Marion-Crawford (1946) and Kim Peacock (1946–1951).
-The longest-running team, and the most popular with audiences, was Peter Coke (pronounced Cook) and Marjorie Westbury, who starred together in every serial made between 1954 and 1968; Westbury also played Mrs Temple in every serial aired between 1945 and 1954.
+The longest-running team, and the most popular with audiences, was Peter Coke (pronounced Cook) and Marjorie Westbury, who starred together in every serial made between 1954 and 1968; Westbury had held the role of Steve since 1945.

+The supporting characters of Sir Graham Forbes and the Temples' cockney butler Charlie were also repeatedly recast.
+Lester Mudditt was the longest lasting Sir Graham, playing the part from 1939 to 1958.
+He was replaced by Richard Williams, (who had previously voiced Paul in the 1944 version of News of Paul Temple), then James Thomason.
+Gareth Thomas of Blake's 7 fame essayed the role for the Crawford Logan-Gerda Stevenson remakes.

 The radio series was a collaboration between writer Francis Durbridge and BBC producer Martyn C Webster, both of whom worked on all of the Paul Temple radio broadcasts aired over the thirty years from 1938 to 1968.
 Durbridge was still at college when he approached Webster, who was then with the BBC Midland Region, with a proposal for a mystery series about a gentleman detective.

 Initially the serials were broadcast only on the Midlands transmitters of the BBC's pre-war Regional service.
 As they gained in popularity, they aired nationally on the newly created Home Service.
 However, in 1945 they found a new permanent home on the Light Programme, another national service, where they remained (except for occasional repeats on Home Service) until the final serial in 1968.
 The introductory and closing music for the majority of the serials was Coronation Scot, composed by Vivian Ellis, although the earliest serials (those aired up to December 1947) used an excerpt from Scheherazade by Rimsky-Korsakov.
 Repeats of some serials were heard on the successor to the Home Service, Radio 4, during the 1980s, and as late as 1992 (when The Spencer Affair was repeated to celebrate Francis Durbridge's 80th birthday).